pascalguttmann/germanisti/README.md

   can be neglected!)

-- **German Umlauts at Default Locations** 🇩🇪: German umlauts and sharp S (ß) are placed at their default locations, providing a consistent experience for users familiar with full German character support.
+- **German Umlauts at Default Locations** 🇩🇪: German umlauts and sharp S (ß) are placed at their default locations (with AltGr), providing a consistent experience for users familiar with full German character support.

 - **Commonly Used Mathematical Symbols** ➕: Access frequently used mathematical symbols such as ≠ (unequal), ≈ (approx equal), ∝ (propto), ≤